simongareste/flask-dummy/README.md

 ## Features

 * Echoes "Hello World!" when you make an HTTP request to the server
+* Echoes somepassword and a sha512 encryption of somepassword when /password/somepassword is called

 ## Requirements

 * python 2.7
 * pip
 * flask module
+* passlib module

 ## Install